 How to unearth the treasure in our children?

 We give our children experiences to explore.
 We give them books to engage their curiosities.
 We give them tools to discover.
 We search for people that might mentor them.
-We listen and watch we watch them.
-We affirm them.
-We guide them.
+We listen and we watch them.
+We affirm them and we guide them.

 Life’s not better because we try to be someone else or try to be just like everyone else.